John Ritter: Film and television

-After his time on television, he appeared in a number of films, most notably Problem Child and its first sequel.
+After his time on television, he appeared in a number of films, including Problem Child and its sequel Problem Child 2.
 He co-starred with Jim Belushi in 1987's Real Men and played the lead role in Blake Edwards' 1989 film Skin Deep.
 He appeared in the film version of Noises Off, rejoined Billy Bob Thornton in the Oscar-winning Sling Blade (playing a kindhearted, gay, discount-store manager), and co-starred with Olivier Gruner in the 1996 action film Mercenary.

 Ritter starred in many television films, including Gramps (1995), co-starring with Andy Griffith, Rob Hedden's The Colony (1995) with Hal Linden, Stephen King's It, Danielle Steel's Heartbeat with Polly Draper, and It Came from the Sky in 1999 with Yasmine Bleeth.
-Ritter also made guest appearances on television shows, such as Felicity, Ally McBeal, Scrubs, Buffy the Vampire Slayer, and Law & Order: Special Victims Unit.
-He also provided the voice of the title character in the animated children's show Clifford the Big Red Dog and its animated film adaptation Clifford's Really Big Movie (2004), a role for which he received four Emmy nominations.
-His final film was Stanley's Dinosaur Round-Up (2006), an animated direct-to-DVD film based on the television series, which was dedicated to his memory.
+Ritter made guest appearances on television shows, such as Felicity, Ally McBeal, Scrubs, Buffy the Vampire Slayer, and Law & Order: Special Victims Unit.
+He provided the voice of the title character in the animated children's show Clifford the Big Red Dog and its animated film adaptation Clifford's Really Big Movie (2004), a role for which he received four Emmy nominations.
+His final film was Stanley's Dinosaur Round-Up (2006), an animated direct-to-DVD film based on the television series Stanley, which was dedicated to his memory.
 At the time of his death, he was starring in 8 Simple Rules... for Dating My Teenage Daughter.

 Theater

 In 2000, Ritter co-starred with Henry Winkler in Neil Simon's The Dinner Party at the Music Box Theatre on Broadway, portraying Claude Pichon.
 It ran for 364 performances.
 Ritter won the Theatre World Award in 2001 for his performance in that work.

-He starred in "J For J" at LA's Court Theatre from March 14 – April 21, 2002, alongside Jeff Kober and Jenny Sullivan.
+He starred in J For J at LA's Court Theatre from March 14 until April 21, 2002, alongside Jeff Kober and Jenny Sullivan.
 It was directed by Joseph Fuqua and written by Jenny Sullivan.
 In 2003, Ritter made his final stage appearance in All About Eve at the Ahmanson Theatre.

 Personal life

 On October 16, 1977, Ritter married actress Nancy Morgan, with whom he had three children.
-They divorced on September 1, 1996.
-He married actress Amy Yasbeck on September 18, 1999, at the Murphy Theatre in Wilmington, Ohio.
-They had a child born five years to the day before Ritter's death.
+They divorced in 1996.
+In 1998, Ritter and Amy Yasbeck had a child, who transitioned from female to male at the age of 18.
+In 1999, Ritter and Yasbeck were married at the Murphy Theatre in Wilmington, Ohio.
 Yasbeck played his love interest in the first two Problem Child films, though as two different characters.
-Yasbeck also played Ritter's wife in two sitcom appearances.
+Yasbeck played Ritter's wife in two sitcom appearances.
 In 1991, both were guest stars on The Cosby Show, in which Yasbeck played the in-labor wife of Ritter's basketball coach character.
 In 1996, Ritter guest-starred on Yasbeck's sitcom, Wings, as the estranged husband of Yasbeck's character, Casey.